Call us today!

 Printable version

 We live in a fast-changing world.
-Products that were state of the art yesterday have become commonplace today and will be obsolete tomorrow.
+Products that were ‘state-of-the-art’ yesterday have become commonplace today and will be obsolete tomorrow.
 With ever-increasing amounts of new information to process daily, and escalating demands on our time, many feel they’re on overload.
-In addition, if you’re in business for yourself, you need to gain and maintain a competitive edge.
+If you’re in business for yourself, needing to gain and maintain a competitive edge, it’s even more challenging.
 You can’t afford to be inefficient.
-You need to find practical solutions that will increase your personal productivity.
+You need practical solutions that will increase your personal productivity.

-Knowing yourself is key to becoming more productive and reaching your desired destination.
+Knowing yourself is key to being productive and reaching your desired goal in our changing world.

 Writing goals doesn’t have to be difficult.
-Keep it simple, but put them on paper, and adjust them as you move forward.
-Visualize your dreams – think about them, talk about them, write about them and create realistic, step-by-step goals to reach them.
+Keep it simple, but put them on paper or your computer.
+Adjust them as you move forward.
+Visualize your dreams – think about them, talk about them, write about them, and create realistic, step-by-step mini-goals to reach them.

-Key Three: Acknowledge your strengths and limitations – Identify your strengths – focus on them, utilize and develop them.
+Key Three: Acknowledge your strengths and limitations.
+Identify your strengths and focus on them, use and develop them.
 Seek creative ways to delegate tasks in those areas where you don’t shine or you find more challenging.

 Beware of self-imposed limitations, and accept the reality that you can’t do everything or please everyone.

-Key Five: Know when your prime time is and make the most of it – When are you most productive?
-Schedule demanding projects then and, if necessary, turn off or forward the phones so that you can focus.
+Key Five: Know when your prime time is and make the most of it.
+When are you most productive?
+Schedule demanding projects then.
+If necessary, turn off the phone to help you focus.

-Understand how much rest and exercise you need, and make sure you get it.
-Recognize when you need to take five minutes or an hour away from a project to re-energize.
-You will be much more productive.
-Keeping a healthy balance of work, play and rest will enable you to go the distance.
+Keep a healthy balance of work, play and rest.
+Know how much rest and exercise you need, and make sure you get it.
+Recognize when you need to take five minutes or an hour away from a project to reenergize—you’ll be more productive for it.

-Key Six: Keep your eyes on your major motivator – Remember your answer to the question, “What’s in it for me?”
-This has remarkable power to motivate us.
-Increased productivity and efficiency will require new behavior patterns and habits, and it will take effort and discipline.
-Keep in mind your ultimate goal and the benefits to you personally.
-This can inspire you to stick with it.
+Key Six: Keep your eyes on your major motivator.
+This has remarkable power to motivate.
+The increased efficiency and productivity needed to achieve it will require new behavior patterns and habits.
+It will take effort and discipline, but keeping your focus on the goal will inspire you to press on.

-Keeping in mind your long and short-term goals, employ a daily planning method.
-Try listing all the tasks you need to do that day, then prioritize them using the ABCD method.
+With your long and short-term goals in mind, plan each day.
+List all the tasks you must do that day, and then prioritize them using the ABCD method.

 A = Absolutely imperative that this get done today